software-students-spring2025/3-python-package-push-then-pull/README.md

 #### 2. Create and display a pop-up message window with customized properties

-To customize a basic pop-up message window, you can invoke displayPopup() method and specify the properties you want to customize through its parameters.
+To customize a basic pop-up message window, you can invoke displayPopup() method on an existing instance of PopupMessage and specify the properties you want to customize through its parameters.

 ```python
 # Example2: Create and display a pop-up message window with customized properties